car10ca/weatherDataAnalysis/README.md

 #### Predicting Future Temperatures
 The program uses historical averages to forecast daily temperatures for the selected country in the year 2020.
 It generates a daily prediction and visualizes the trend using a text-based graph.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-### Author
-This project was developed as part of a university midterm assignment for the CM2005 Object Oriented Programming course in the BSc Computer Science program.

-Developed by: Kerstin Kegel
-GitHub: car10ca